iaroslav-ai/iaroslav-ai.github.io/_posts/2015-11-15-10000-layers-4-neurons-each.md

 ![Putting shallow network into deep one.](/images/10000layers/Shallow_To_Deep.svg)

 Above figure shows described ininitialization scheme for deep fully connected network.
 Here \\(w\_i\\) denote weights of i-th neuron in initialization shallow net, and \\(a\_i\\) it's output weight in final linear layer.
-1s denote connections with weight selected such that input is passed to the output without change, and connections not drawn are set to zero.
+1s denote connections with weight selected such that input is passed to the output without change (coming up with such weights is an easy exercise for a reader), and connections not drawn are set to zero.
 Essentially shallow net is put into deep net.

 Notice that this kind of initialization is similar in spirit to [this paper](http://arxiv.org/abs/1505.00387), where in a sense deep networks are made more "shallow" by allowing some of the neurons in layer pass the information through them without a change.